 You can also contact agents and let them know the things you do and don’t like in a home.
 An agent can then provide you with a curated list of properties based on your criteria.

-Check out our Property Market Research tool to get a clearer picture of the properties you like and the suburbs you’re looking in.
+Check out our online full Property Reports to get a clearer picture of the properties you like and the suburbs you’re looking in.

 As mentioned previously, try to get a feel for the real estate agents who are selling the kind of properties you like, and check out their listings before you start your search.

 And finally, free property reports are a great way to access estimated property values, suburb trends and history, plus other useful property insights and data.